10 FAQs About Golf Balls

 1. How Many Dimples Are There on a Golf Ball?

 The number, shape, and depth of the dimples on your ball affect many things about how it travels through the air, including how far it can go and how it performs while it’s in motion.
-The majority of balls have somewhere between 300 and 500 spherical dimples across their surfaces.
+The majority of golf balls have somewhere between 300 and 500 spherical dimples across their surfaces.
 The depth of most dimples measures in at about 1/100th of an inch.

 2. How Much Does a Golf Ball Weigh?